Special Educational Needs

 Our school has a Special Educational Needs Co-ordinator (SENDCO) who is responsible for the management of provision and/or support for identified pupils with SEND (Special Educational Needs and Disability).
 They will also coach and support teachers and other staff to enable them to provide appropriate assessment and focussed provision for children in their class with SEND.

-Our Special Educational Needs Co-ordinator is: Miss Laura O'Dea who can be contacted by email on send@sacredheart-baguley.manchester.sch.uk
+Our Special Educational Needs Co-ordinator is: Ms Laura O'Dea who can be contacted by email on send@sacredheart-baguley.manchester.sch.uk

 Our SEND governor is: Mrs Moira Casey